lokendra15/reactjs-assignment/README.md

-# React Project
+# React Assignment

-This is a React project that includes a form with validation, using `react-hook-form`.
-The project is set up with ESLint and Prettier for code linting and formatting.
+This Assignment developed with React, Redux, React-hook-form, react-router, CSS, json-server for Moock API.

 steps to run the project:-